 Tibet Everest Base Camp Tour is a complete tour package that covers the major attractions of Lhasa and Central Tibet and once in a lifetime experience of Everest Base Camp.
 The tour is designed with Kathmandu – Lhasa fly in and overland drive out to Kathmandu back.
 Witness Buddhist prayer ceremonies, visit the homes of local Tibetans and observe religious customs to give you and insight into the Tibetan life and religious practices.
 After visiting the palaces and monasteries of Lhasa, Gyantse and Shigatse overland drive to the famous Rongphu Monastery and day-hike to North Everest Base camp from where the views of the North Face of Mt.
 Everest is awesome.

 Enjoy exploring the hidden and most exotic Himalayan city of the world.
 We then drive into the Himalayan landscape following exotic trail all the way to the Lap of Mt Everest.
 Visit famous touristic destination around Lhasa such as Potala Palace, Norbulingka Palace and Tibet Museum, cultulra villages, historic artifacts, ancient monasteries and shrines and enjoy the warm welcoming of the inhabitants.Flourished with best natural sight, Himalayan panoramic view, mystical Namtso Lake view, exotic wilderness, cultural villages and entire touch of Tibet and views of Mt Everest (8848m).
 You will be thrilled by the breathtaking views of the snow-capped peaks and Tibetan countryside.
-Afterwards, we drive back to Kathmandu through overland drive.
+Afterwards, we fly back to kathmandu from Lhasa.

 Accommodation in Tibet